-It shall be emphasized once more that many of the differences in signalling can be traced back to the roots of the two signalling mechanisms: RSVP is based on the observations made during the experimental MBone multicasts of the IETF meetings and therefore multicast is seen as very closely related to QoS in the IETF [11].
-Q.2931 on the other hand is based on the traditional POTS (Plain Old Telephone System) signalling and its successor N-ISDN with its signalling protocol Q.931.
-Among the capabilities of RSVP which are not supported by ATM are the most important: dynamic and heterogeneous QoS, and sharing and aggregation mechanisms for scalability within a session.
+Many of the differences in signalling can be traced back to the roots of the two signalling mechanisms: RSVP is based on the observations made during the experimental Mbone multicasts of the IETF meetings and therefore multicast is seen as very closely related to QoS in the IETF [8].
+Q.2931 on the other hand is based on the traditonal PSTN signalling and its successor N-ISDN with its signalling protocol Q.931.

+Among the capabilities of RSVP which are not (yet?) supported by ATM are the most important: dynamic and heterogeneous QoS, and sharing and aggregation mechanisms for scalability within a session.
 These are characteristics which are especially useful in the multicast case.
 Capabilities of ATM which are not being (well) supported by IntServ: the accurateness of QoS over the whole lifetime of a connection, the bidirectionality of unicast connections, and the scalability with regard to the number of sessions.